 In the cities and towns with more forgiving climates, it is the opposite.
 There is a cultural attitude of gratam ildestaad (“free hearth”), meaning hospitality is held in very high regard, and one should never close their door on someone if it can be helped, for stranger and friend alike.

 Titanians have a strong sense of loyalty to their country and pride in their traditions and culture.
 Many cities and even small towns have holidays to commemorate their founding, celebrated with food festivals and parades.
 Yeti communities in other countries also tend to strongly emphasize celebration of national and cultural Yeti holidays (such as Machen Bachen and Fornyelse) in order to preserve their cultural background abroad.

 Forests and fresh water sources are a huge part of Titania’s landscape, and likewise their economy.
 They have thorough Forestry regulations and environmental policies to ensure the sustainable use and protection of these resources.

 Major trade crops and agricultural resources include: Maple syrup, potatoes, sugar beets, mustard, oats, and barley.

-Ocean resources include: fish, lobster, and other seafood, as well as algae and whale oil.
+Ocean resources include: fish, crustaceans, and other seafood, as well as algae and whale oil.

 There are also large mineral and metal deposits close to the mountains, including iron ore, copper, gold, and zinc, and coal.
 There are also petroleum/oil deposits in the far north by the sea, but the drilling technology to tap into this resource is still underdeveloped.

 Lumber, paper, agricultural and husbandry equipment, fish, dairy products (cheese, milk, yogurt, etc), root vegetables, grains, and maple products are some of Titania’s major exports.